rdoetjes/kingsvalley/README.md

 ## Game modes

 There are two game modes you can start/restart:<br/>
-↺ = the normal game with the Pharaoh on your side of the board, which is harder!
+↺ = the normal game with the Pharaoh on your side of the board, which is harder!<br/>
 ↻ = the game option with the Pharaoh on the opposite side of the board, which is easier and more kid friendly.

 # The code